awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

           - DNSName
 ```

-Each output value has a name, a Value attribute that contains declaration of the value returned as the output value, and optionally a description of the value\.
+Each output value has a name, a Value attribute that contains a declaration of the value returned as the output value, and optionally a description of the value\.
 In the previous example, InstallURL is the string returned by a Fn::Join function call that concatenates http://, the DNS name of the resource ElasticLoadBalancer, and /wp\-admin/install\.php\.
 The output value would be similar to the following:

 ```
 http://mywptests-elasticl-1gb51l6sl8y5v-206169572.us-east-2.elb.amazonaws.com/wp-admin/install.php